BoaPi/learning-rust/README.md

   and zero-width spaces are all valid char values in Rust
 * range is from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF`

+## Functions

+* most important is the `main` function, because it is the entry point of the program
+* `snake_case` is convention for naming functions
+* `fn`keyword is used to define a function
+* position of the function definition in one file does not matte, because it is the entry point of the program
+* `snake_case` is convention for naming functions
+* `fn`keyword is used to define a function
+* position of the function definition in one file does not matter

 ## Standard libraries

 * to obtain user input and write output we need the `io` standard lib